mhbeals/scissorsandpaste/Individual MD Entries/1790-12-13_Glasgow Advertiser_85.md

                     the sweetest strains of tenderness and love.
-Can she, who had lately discovered a long lost brother, talk so coldly in his presence; Can she, who had so lately heard of the safety of an adored-husband, so entirely banish his imag from her mind, as to converse on matters so indifferent?
-Can the gentle Maraino become the cold moralist?–With this one exception, the part of which we are speaking is finely drawn and highly intersting.–The language of the piece is every where elegant, and in many places, where the sentiment requires it, sublime.
-The uathor has requently dignified his verse by the introduction of obsolete words; this in general produces a good effect–but there is a danger of using them too often, and of chusing them too ancient. it is a dangerous and difficult talk where
+Can she, who had lately discovered a long lost brother, talk so coldly in his presence; Can she, who had so lately heard of the safety of an adored-husband, so entirely banish his image from her mind, as to converse on matters so indifferent?
+Can the gentle Maraino become the cold moralist?–With this one exception, the part of which we are speaking is finely drawn and highly interesting.–The language of the piece is every where elegant, and in many places, where the sentiment requires it, sublime.
+The author has frequently dignified his verse by the introduction of obsolete words; this in general produces a good effect–but there is a danger of using them too often, and of chusing them too ancient. it is a dangerous and difficult talk where